-CollegeSource digital catalogs are derivative works owned and copyrighted by CollegeSource, Inc. and Career Guidance Foundation.
+CollegeSource digital catalogs are derivitave works owned and copyrighted by Career Guidance Foundation.
 Catalog content is owned and copyrighted by the appropriate school.

-While CollegeSource, Inc. and Career Guidance Foundation provides information as a service to the public, copyright is retained on all digital catalogs.
+While the Career Guidance Foundation provides information as a service to the public, copyright is retained on all material.